 THE ENCRYPTED FORM / Susannah Martin, Joshua Hagler, Joseba Eskubi, Radu Tuian

-The exhibition THE ENCRYPTED FORM / Susannah Martin, Joshua Hagler, Joseba Eskubi, Radu Tuian will take place from 2nd of June until 30th of June 2017.
+The exhibition THE ENCRYPTED FORM / Susannah Martin, Joshua Hagler, Joseba Eskubi, Radu Tuian took place from 2nd of June until 30th of June 2017.
 The opening day was on 1st of June 2017.

 The history of human artistic production has always circled around one central concern; the difference between art and reality.
 On the one end of the spectrum, painters have attempted to dissolve the line between representation and reality through perfecting the art of visual illusion.
 Classical painting techniques such as pictorial space, perspective and hyper-realistic execution may be used to create an illusion and “fool the eye” in order to temporarily transport the viewer into a convincingly alternative reality.
 On the other end of the spectrum, painters of the last century have also broken radically with techniques of imitation and illusion by creating visual forms which are completely distinct from those forms which we encounter in real existing things.
 In between these two poles lies an infinite realm of possibilities for representation, abstraction and interpretation.

 According to Arthur Danto, we must be conscious of the difference between a work of art and reality in order to be able to consider that artwork a work of art; “Art fails if it is indiscernible from reality, and it equally if oppositely fails if it is not”.